Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 # Testing Components with Interactions

-This guide talks about the part of tests that verify a component behavior exists.
+This migration guide covers the part of tests that verify a component behavior exists.
 This might be clicking a button and expecting the DOM to change, calling component APIs on a ref to trigger state changes, or setting the component state directly!
-For more information on what patterns are covered, check the [patterns list below](#what-patterns-does-this-cover) to see if it, or something close, is listed.
+For more information on what patterns are covered, check the [patterns list below](#what-patterns-does-this-cover) to see the patterns that are covered.

-This guide does not go into detail about React Testing Library (RTL) APIs themselves and instead focuses on common test patterns and what that looks like using the RTL APIs.
+This guide does not go into detail about React Testing Library (RTL) APIs themselves in terms of parameters or options, and instead focuses on common test patterns and what that looks like using the RTL APIs.
 For more resources on how these interaction APIs work, see the references below.

-> NOTE: this guide defaults to using the `UserEvent` API because most of the time, that is the best option.
-However, in certain situations, it may be necessary to use the `fireEvent` API instead.

 ## References